kailash-manasarovar/statement/docs/timeline/2026/june.md

 - I haven't eaten for days and eventually lose about 3-5kg.
 The guide insists the woman makes me breakfast in the morning before they come and get me and she does, and it's like nectar from heaven itself.
 - When the others pick me up, I get on the bus saying, *back from the dead, again*, which I liked because I knew they know I know they know... etc. yawn, but you gotta play their game...
 - I don't feel I missed out on anything, I spent a good few days at the holy feet of God Himself recovering from a deadly poison attempt, so I think it's probably essential I return as much as possible and perhaps friendly nice people who haven't been instructed to murder me might come with me.
 - In any event, the chest infection started to remind me of [being smothered with pillows and my duvet at my home on 13th March 2024 - I was triggered to remember another murder attempt](../2024/march/13-end.md#the-pillow-game) - and I realize that my legs must have been free while that was happening and I tried to free myself from being suffocated under the weight being pushed down on me... for sure Maria hontanilla was there...
 Bruno's younger brother, probably Gloria...
-Paqui I think must have been there, another man or two to apply the weight to my face so I couldn't breathe ... while my legs went around and around trying to get free, and they all laughed at me, and I think this is where my face getting all twisted up comes during healings and at savasana at Loka Yoga one time too (so it'll be on video).
+Paqui I think must have been there, another man or two to apply the weight to my face so I couldn't breathe ... while my legs went around and around trying to get free, and they all laughed at me, and I think this is where my face getting all twisted up comes from during healings and at savasana at Loka Yoga one time too (so it'll be on video).
 - All these memories came back with the chest infection at Kailash.

 ![Kailash](../../content/images/kailash.jpg)